Christian Stress Release

 The Science of Stress

-We’ve talked about the Spectrum of Stress, the good to bad stress that we experience in this life.
-This is the spectrum our nervous systems go through when we face challenges in life.
+We’ve talked about the Spectrum of Stress, the good to bad stress that you experience in this life.
+This is the spectrum your nervous system goes through when you face challenges in life.

 In this post, we’re going to talk about bad stress.
-These are the states of Moderate and High Stress; the ones we’re used to talking about.
+These are the states of Moderate and High Stress; the ones you’re used to talking about.

 The stress spectrum includes 4 types of stress from good stress to bad stress